 A Global sense:

-With the beginning of integrated devices, definition of product design has evolved as tangible products are becoming more and more like information processors.
-Thus the emergence of smart devices have led to more ancillary branches like interaction and user experience design, which in essence still has origins in product design.
+With the beginning of integrated devices, the definition of product design has evolved as tangible products are becoming more and more like information processors.
+Thus the emergence of smart devices has led to more ancillary branches like interaction and user experience design, which in essence still have origins in product design.
 Due to the prevalence of two different extremes, the global village versus the real village, the practice of design is also becoming slowly dual in nature.
-Where one impacts aggressively with a non-culture specific agenda and the other deals with issues, such as limited access to new technologies, lack of infrastructure and wherewithal for a smooth transition from- local to a glocal village.
+Where one impacts aggressively with a non-culture specific agenda and the other deals with issues, such as limited access to new technologies, lack of infrastructure and wherewithal for a smooth transition from- local to a global village.

 An excerpt from Prof H. Kumar Vyas would be apt for the reader regarding the evolution and revolutions that have moulded Indian Product Design:

-As seen from: The Designer and the Socio-Technology of Small Production
+As seen in The Designer and the Socio-Technology of Small Production

 Author(s): H. Kumar Vyas